Lessons Learned:

 Why Routing loops Occur:

-Redistribution causes loss of end-to-end route calculation and loop prevention
+Redistribution causes loss of end-to-end route calculation

 --EX: DUAL not compatible with SPF